 The impact of the coronavirus crisis has been greater than anyone could have imagined and anything we have experienced before.
 With the vast majority of employees either working from home or furloughed, stress, insecurity and fear are made worse by feelings of isolation and the challenges of juggling work and family.

 Recognising this, many leaders used employee surveys as a fast and effective way of checking-in with people; asking them how they were doing and identifying the support that was needed.

-One of our clients worked with us to run their survey, present the results and facilitate on-line breakout discussions about the issues that mattered most to people.
-The feedback was great, people appreciated having the opportunity to discuss ideas openly and the experience enhanced the sense of ‘team’ and the support that was available for.
+One of our clients worked with us to run their survey, present the results and facilitate virtual breakout discussions about the issues that mattered most to people.
+The feedback was amazing, people appreciated having the opportunity to discuss ideas openly and the experience enhanced the sense of ‘team’ and the support that was available for them.